Successful Litigation Strategies of the Future Will be Supported by Data Analysis

 The future of legal technology is bright.
 Brilliant data scientists and entrepreneurial attorneys are joining forces to change the entire legal industry.
 Although large law firms have always been the first to adopt such new technology, it will not be long before the marketplaces scales legaltech tools for use by the entire industry.
 By preparing and accepting this reality, firms of every size and structure can remain competitive into the future.

-Before founding Gavelytics, Rick spent the better part of a decade as a "big law" litigator, working primarily on large real estate and other commercial disputes.
+About the Author Before founding Gavelytics, Rick spent the better part of a decade as a "big law" litigator, working primarily on large real estate and other commercial disputes.
 Rick received his law degree from the UCLA School of Law, where he was the Senior Articles Editor of the Journal of Law and Technology and also a judicial extern for the California Superior Courts.
 Rick completed the Executive Program at the UCLA Anderson School of Business and received his undergraduate degree from the University of Southern California.
 When he's not designing cutting edge litigation solutions, Rick loves spending time with his wife and children, playing golf, and skiing.